Announcing The Ripper Alliance

 All aspects of Bushfire Recovery

-Together the Ripper Rescue Alliance has the capabilities to assist in all area of rescue and recovery, from the local business level, to regional areas and remote communities.
+Together the Ripper Alliance has the capabilities to assist in all area of rescue, recovery, and prevention, from the local business level to regional areas and remote communities.
 Our group has the ability to map large areas for assessing fire impact, habitat renewal and to inform research into fire behaviour and fire ecology.